-Thirty miles north of Milwaukee, the cafe is known for homemade soups, breads and muffins, wallet-friendly sandwiches and Sunday brunch.
-About a dozen pies are baked each day.
-The one we sampled, courtesy of Gino Salomone, producer of the Morning Show on Milwaukee's WKTI, is called fruits of the forest.
-It contains slices of sweet apple that are tender but not mushy and a scarlet mélange of spring rhubarb, raspberries, strawberries and blackberries.
-Great filling!
-However it's the crust that really wowed us.
-As Gino put his knife to the whole pie and pressed down, it audibly shattered.
-Crisp but not overly brittle, the pie's wavy top crust glistens with sugar and a few veins of the fruits' juice that have seeped up through the cracks and around the edge.
+Thirty miles north of Milwaukee, the Holy Hill Cafe (aka Old Monastery Inn Cafe) is known for homemade soups, breads and muffins, wallet-friendly sandwiches and Sunday brunch.
+About a dozen pies are baked each day, star of the show: Fruits of the Forest.
+This one contains slices of sweet apple that are tender but not mushy and a scarlet mélange of spring rhubarb, raspberries, strawberries and blackberries.
+Wonderful filling … and what a crust!
+Press down on it with a knife and you can hear it shatter.
+Crisp but not overly brittle, the pie’s wavy top crust glistens with sugar and a few veins of the fruits’ juice that have seeped up through the cracks and around the edge.
 The bottom crust remains flaky under its lode of fruit and adds a faint hint of cinnamon to the mix.
-In our never-ending quest to determine which state deserves the crown as King of America's pies, this one helps keep Wisconsin among the front-runners.
+In our never-ending quest to determine which state deserves the crown as King of America’s pies, this one helps keep Wisconsin among the front-runners.

 This restaurant is featured in the following eating tours.